 Are macadamias good for heart health?

 Yes!
-Macadamias contain a healthy combination of protective nutrients for the heart23
+Macadamias contain a healthy combination of protective nutrients for the heart40

 so every handful is doing you good.
-The oil in macadamias is the healthy unsaturated kind that helps maintain ideal cholesterol levels24
+The oil in macadamias is the healthy unsaturated kind (mostly monounsaturated) that helps maintain ideal cholesterol levels.41

-and they contain natural plant sterols, which benefit cholesterol as well25
+They also contain natural plant sterols which benefit cholesterol levels,42

-.
-Macadamias also contain an amino acid called arginine, which helps maintain healthy blood vessels26
+as well as arginine, an amino acid which helps maintain healthy blood vessels42